xslightz/raspberrypi-info/README.md

 temp=34.7'C
 ```

-I have added the .bash_alias with some useful commands in case you overclock your RPI or you can do it manually by executing this command.
+I have added the file [bash_aliases](.bash_aliases)  with some useful commands in case you overclock your RPI or you can do it manually by executing this command.

 ```
 nano .bash_aliases